dscolby/CausalELM.jl/docs/src/contributing.md

 are not duplicated, please follow the guidelines below.

 ## Reporting a Bug
-To report a bug, open an issue on the CausalELM.jl GitHub page.
-Please include all relevant information, such as what methods were called, the operating system used, the verion/s of CausalELM used, the verion/s of Julia used, any tracebacks or error codes, and any other information that would be helpful for debugging.
+To report a bug, open an issue on the CausalELM.jl GitHub [page](https://github.com/dscolby/CausalELM.jl/issues).
+Please include all relevant information, such as what methods were called, the operating system used, the verion/s of causalELM used, the verion/s of Julia used, any tracebacks or error codes, and any other information that would be helpful for debugging.
 Also be sure to use the bug label.

 ## Requesting New Features
-Before requesting a new feature, please check the issues page on GitHub to make sure someone else did not already request the same feature.
+Before requesting a new feature, please check the issues page on [GitHub](https://github.com/dscolby/CausalELM.jl/issues) to make sure someone else did not already request the same feature.
 If this is not the case, then please open an issue that explains what function or method you would like to be added and how you believe it should behave.
 Also be sure to use the enhancement tag.

 ## Contributing Code
-Before submitting a pull request, please open an issue explaining what the proposed code is and why you want to add it.
-When submitting a pull request, please reference the relevant issue/s.
-Please also ensure your code follows the guidelines below.
+Before submitting a pull request, please open an issue explaining what the proposed code is and why you want to add it, if there is not already an issue that addresses your changes and you are not fixing something very minor.
+When submitting a pull request, please reference the relevant issue/s and ensure your code follows the guidelines below.

 *   All abstract types, structs, functions, methods, macros, and constants have docstrings that follow the same format as the other docstrings.
 These functions should also be